-Over 900,000 homes were sold in the U.S. in July of 2020.
+About 700,000 homes were sold to investors in the U.S. by the end of 2022.
 Are you also one of the many homeowners who want to sell their home but don’t want to sell your home with an agent?

 Whether you need a quick home sale or can’t afford your mortgage, you have other options other than a traditional home sale.
 Many homeowners choose to sell their home to an investor instead.